-Some scholarly minds believe it wasn't an apple, but a pomegranate with which Eve tempted Adam in the Garden of Eden.
-She was smart: A recent study published in the International Journal of Impotence Research discovered that pomegranate juice, rich in antioxidants that support blood flow, can help improve erectile dysfunction.
+A study published in the International Journal of Impotence Research discovered that pomegranate juice, which is rich in antioxidants that support blood flow, can help improve erectile dysfunction.
 Though this study was funded by POM Wonderful, animal studies have also shown that the elixir improves long-term erectile response, so it’s definitely worth a shot–literally.
 Knock a shot back or water your juice down a bit: One cup of tart POM Wonderful packs 31 grams of sugar.

-Nature's candy can be a cherry bomb for your sex life.
-Cherries are rich in anthocyanins, plant chemicals which clean your arteries of plaque, keeping them open for business.
+Nature’s candy can be a cherry bomb for your sex life.
+Cherries are rich in anthocyanins, artery-clearing plant chemicals that keep them open for business.
 Not only does that help you stay healthy, it has a direct effect on blood flow below the belt, too.
 So make them a regular snack: One cup clocks in at fewer than 100 calories and boasts B vitamins, cancer-fighting flavonoids and three grams of satiating fiber.
 Looking for even more belly-filling healthy eats?
 Check out these delicious high fiber foods!

-Trying to make a baby?
+Want to become a dad?
 Pick up a few bags of baby carrots.
-A study published in Fertility and Sterility that analyzed the effect of various fruit and vegetables on sperm quality discovered that carrots had the best all-around results on sperm count and motility—a term used to describe the ability of sperm to swim towards an egg.
+A study published in Fertility and Sterility that analyzed the effect of various fruit and vegetables on sperm quality discovered that carrots had the best all-around results on sperm count and motility, which is the ability of your sperm to swim towards an egg.
 Men who ate the most carrots saw improved sperm performance by 6.5 to 8 percent.
 The Harvard researchers attribute the boost to carotenoids, powerful antioxidative compounds in carrots that help the body make vitamin A.

 Ancient Incans consumed this energizing Peruvian plant before battles and before sex, says Chris Kilham, an ethnobotanist at the University of Massachusetts at Amherst.
 Maca increases sexual appetite, stamina, endurance, and fertility.
 One study conducted at the Depression Clinical and Research Program at Massachusetts General Hospital in Boston found that maca helped people with antidepressant-induced sexual dysfunction to regain their libidos.
 For more foods that can help your little man stand at attention, check out these 50 Best Foods for Your Penis!